isomerpages/mom-rcfw/_activities/0a-past-activities-wsh-conference-2020.md

 ---
 ### Theme: Enabling Business and Empowering Workforce in the COVID-19 World

 Amidst much uncertainty and dampened economic activity, businesses worldwide are still battling the economic fallout from the COVID-19 pandemic.
 Coupled with digitalisation and transformation challenges, the journey to recovery is set to be protracted.
-To promote safe working conditions for all workers and instil a preventive culture that safeguards workers' safety and health, the RCFW is working with the Workplace Safety and Health Council (WSHC) to organise this year's Singapore Workplace Safety and Health e-Conference 2020.
+To promote safe working conditions for all workers and instil a preventive culture that safeguards workers' safety and health, the RCFW partnered the Workplace Safety and Health Council (WSHC) to organise the Singapore Workplace Safety and Health e-Conference 2020.

-This will be a good opportunity to discuss perspectives and developments towards the advancement of WSH in our region post-COVID.
-The e-Conferene will present ideas and rich experiences from renowned speakers on how WSH can help businesses regain their footing and build resilience.
-Business owners will gain valuable insights into how WSH can effectively transform their business operations.
-Employees will also benefit from a sustainable culture of care, trust and risk prevention in the workplace.
+The e-Conferene presented ideas and rich experiences from renowned speakers on how WSH could help businesses regain their footing and build resilience.
+Business owners also gained valuable insights on how WSH could effectively transform their business operations.

+Over 1,800 participants from Singapore and across the Asia Pacific, including Japan, South Korea, and Australia attended the 2-day conference.

-<p>To view the e-Conference programme and register your interest, click <a href="https://singaporewshconference.sg/">here</a>.</p>
+<p>To view the e-Conference summmary, click <a href="https://www.tal.sg/wshc/Events/Conference/2020/The-Singapore-WSH-Conference-2020#/">here</a>.</p>

-#### We hope to see you at the Singapore WSH e-Conference 2020 on 17 and 18 November 2020.
+We thank all participants and speakers who contributed to the success of the Singapore Workplace Safety and Health e-Conference 2020.